nuwave/lighthouse/docs/master/api-reference/directives.md

 ```

 You must point to a `method` which will receive the builder instance
-can then apply additional constraints to the query.
+and can apply additional constraints to the query.

 When used on an argument, the value is supplied as the second parameter to the method.
 When used on a field, the value argument inside the directive is applied as the second